google/ide-perf/docs/dev-guide.md

   ```
   git push --follow-tags
   ```

-* Optional: [create a release](https://github.com/google/ide-perf/releases/new) on GitHub too.
+  Then [create a release](https://github.com/google/ide-perf/releases/new) on GitHub using the tag.